 Desalination converts salty water into drinkable water by removing salt and other solids from seawater or brackish water.
 Although the desalination process has been around for centuries, desalination plants allowing large-scale treatment of water didn’t come into being until the 1950s.
 In 2002, 12,500 desalination plants in 120 countries provided 14 million cubic meters per day of fresh drinking water.
-World-wide desalination plant capacity will nearly double by 2015, according to the market research firm Global Water Intelligence.
+World-wide desalination plant capacity will nearly double by 2015.
+Read on to find out more about the advantages and disadvantages of using water desalination plants.

 Advantage: Provides Accessible Drinking Water